RaghuveerRao/Statistics-Inference/README.md

 1. Random Sampling from DGP
 2. Stability in DGP
-3. For each level of predictor variable, in n &lt; 30 then normally distributed
+3. For each level of predictor variable, in n &lt; 30 then we assume normal distribution
 4. Standard deviation is same for all the groups (Evaluate with Leven's test)

 Ho:No relationship exists: μi = μj for each i, j being checked